 If you’re going to go all in at something in your life, make it your goals.
-It’s a much better use of your time than wasting it on something that isn’t sustainable or worth it in the long run.
+Whether it’s a big goal, some long-term goals, or a short-term goal, it’s a much better use of your time than wasting it on something that isn’t sustainable or worth it in the long run.

 Here at GenTwenty, we value goal-getters and strive to be just that everyday.
 If you’re going to give 110% to anything, give 110% to yourself.